 Nuevo Horizonte is on the Costa de Antigua and offers a much quieter side of Fuerteventura without missing out on the restaurants and facilities.
 This is a growing community with a couple of bars and restaurants, however, the nearest main beach is a short drive away or a 30 minute coastal walk at Playa del Castillo.

-For those who prefer a more active breaks, there are a number of adventurous activities on offer, whether you prefer exploring a national park and walking up the Pico de la Zarza and Montana de Tindaya, or taking to the waves in El Cotillo.
+For those who prefer a more active breaks, there are a number of adventurous activities on offer, whether you prefer exploring Corralejo Natural Park or walking up the Pico de la Zarza and Montana de Tindaya, or taking to the waves in El Cotillo with the various watersports available.
 Never tried it before?
 Fear not.
 There are plenty of surf schools here which can offer reasonably priced surfing lessons.
 You can either take a look at the options and book online before you visit or ask for local recommendations from your hotel staff once you arrive.
 Plenty of other sports are available on the island, including things like tennis, golf, and sailing trips, as well as other water sports like snorkelling, kite surfing and jet skiing.

 Many of the hotels have their own evening entertainment, whether that's kid-friendly discos to live music and tribute acts, but some of the best nightlife in Fuerteventura is up in Corralejo where you'll find plenty of bars and a number of night clubs staying open late into the night.
 Look at La Playa Bar, Flicks Karaoke Bar and The Reflex Disco which are all located round the corner from each other close to Playa la Clavellina.